-A teacher who retains rights of recall pursuant to Article C.21.5 (Teachers' Right of Recall) shall be entitled, if otherwise eligible, to maintain participation in all benefits provided in this Agreement by payment of the full cost of such benefits to the Board.
+A teacher who retains rights of recall pursuant to Article C.21.5 shall be entitled, if otherwise eligible, to maintain participation in all benefits by payment of the full cost of such benefits to the District.

 21.10.
 Severance Pay